Title 3: English Learners Program

 The purpose of the Title 3 program is to ensure that limited English proficient (L.E.P.) children also known as English Learners (E.L.), including immigrant children and youth, have the opportunity to master English and meet the same rigorous standards for academic achievement as all children are expected to meet, including meeting challenging State academic content and student academic achievement standards by developing high-quality language instruction educational programs.

 For more information, contact:

-The EL classes for students in K-6 are 20-60 minutes 3-5 days a week.
-Classes are taught either by a certified EL teacher or an EL tutor.
+The English as a Second Language (E.S.L.) classes for students in K through 6 are 20 to 60 minutes 1 to 5 days per week depending upon an E.L. student’s language proficiency needs.
+Classes are taught either by a certified E.L. teacher or an E.L. tutor.
 Students may be taken out of the regular classroom for instruction or instructed in the classroom.
-The elementary EL curriculum follows the individual student’s classroom curriculum but uses sheltered English language teaching methods.
+The elementary E.S.L. curriculum follows the individual student’s classroom curriculum but uses sheltered English language teaching methods.

-The EL classes for middle and high school students are for one class period every day.
-A certified EL teacher teaches the secondary classes and focuses on language development in the different content areas of English, Math, History, and Science.
-The EL curriculum which is designed to meet the individual language needs of the EL student so that they may pass the state standard tests, pass the grade level tests, and do grade level work in the core subject areas of English, Math, History and Science.
-At the high school, the EL student can receive one Carnegie Unit for the EL class for one year.
-After one year, the student may take the EL class at the high school again but they will not receive any Carnegie Units for the class.
+The English as a Second Language (E.S.L.) classes for middle and high school students are for one class period every day.
+A certified E.L. teacher teaches the secondary classes and focuses on language development in the different content areas of English, Math, History, and Science.
+The E.S.L. curriculum which is designed to meet the individual language needs of the E.L. student so that they may pass the state standard tests, pass the grade level tests, and do grade level work in the core subject areas of English, Math, History and Science.
+At the high school, the E.L. student can receive one elective Carnegie Unit for the E.S.L. class each semester they complete the class.
+E.L.
+Students may take the ESL class multiple semesters and receive one elective credit each semester they complete the class.